Gauge-Equivariant Graph Networks via Self-Interference Cancellation: Abstract

 \section{Abstract}

 Graph Neural Networks (GNNs) excel on homophilous graphs but often fail under heterophily due to self-reinforcing and phase-inconsistent signals.
-We propose a Gauge-Equivariant Graph Network with Self-Interference Cancellation (GESC), which replaces additive aggregation with a projection-based interference mechanism.
-Unlike prior magnetic or gauge-equivariant GNNs that typically focus on phase handling in spectral filtering while largely relying on scalar weighting, GESC introduces a $\mathrm{U}(1)$ phase connection followed by a rank-1 projection that attenuates self-parallel components before attention.
-A sign- and phase-aware gate further regulates neighbor influence, attenuating components aligned with current node states and acting as a local notch on low-frequency modes.
-Across diverse graph benchmarks, our method consistently outperforms recent state-of-the-art models while offering a unified, interference-aware view of message passing.
-Our code is available at \href{here}{https://anonymous.4open.science/r/GESC-1B22}.
+We propose a \textbf{G}auge-\textbf{E}quivariant Graph Network with \textbf{S}elf-Interference \textbf{C}ancellation (GESC), which replaces additive aggregation with a projection-based interference mechanism.
+Unlike prior magnetic or gauge-equivariant GNNs that rely on additive message mixing, GESC explicitly models self-interference arising from redundant low-frequency components.
+We show that the absence of interference handling in existing gauge-based GNNs is a primary driver of oversmoothing under gauge transport.
+We introduce a $\mathrm{U}(1)$ phase connection followed by a rank-1 projection that suppresses self-parallel components before attention, and a sign-aware gate that regulates negatively aligned neighbors.
+Across diverse graph benchmarks, GESC consistently outperforms recent state-of-the-art models while offering a unified, interference-aware view of message passing.
+Our code is available at \href{https://github.com/ChoiYoonHyuk/GESC}{this link}.